learn-co-curriculum/dsc-bayesian-stats-introduction/README.md

 ## Introduction

 In this section, you'll investigate the Bayesian statistical framework.
 Bayesian statistics are an alternative perspective to classical Frequentist approaches which you've seen thus far.
-Bayesian statistics applies reasoning to unknown probabilities in a manner which the frequentist approach does not allow.
+Bayesian statistics applies reasoning to unknown probabilities in a manner in which the frequentist approach does not allow.

 ## Objectives

 You will be able to:

-- Discuss the concept of Bayesian statistics
+ * Discuss the concept of Bayesian statistics

 ## Thomas Bayes